HANDLOOM LINEN & COTTON

 Seeking new lives, they established themselves in Phulia, building hand looms and specialising in complex weaves like jacquard and jamdani, which are designs based on their Tangail sari culture of their home towns.

 Our artisan partners

 From the late 1950s, weavers began to form cooperative societies to organise and better market their products.
-Our weaving partner, the Pareshnathpur Friends Society, was established on 24th March 1958 by 52 local weavers.
+Our weaving partner, one such village weaving society, was established on 24th March 1958 by 52 local weavers.